Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 + My sister and my wife for testing my site for me.
 + I'd like to express my gratitude to my wife for her patience during the numerous late-night study and testing sessions I spent, especially since the computer is in our bedroom!
 + Youtube - This platform has been incredibly useful and after watching countless videos i've learnt several different ways to code certain things i wouldnt have thought of    before.
++ I'm grateful to the student support team for their exceptional assistance in resolving the deployment issue I experienced with Heroku.

 [Back to Table of Contents](https://github.com/PrezBala/Project4#table-of-contents)